Alamo, California: Climate

 Alamo experiences a warm-summer Mediterranean climate with hot, dry summers and cool, rainy winters.
 Summer high temperatures are hot, but due to the high degree of seasonal diurnal temperature variation, the mean temperature remains low enough to qualify as a warm-summer Mediterranean climate, staying below 71.6 F. Temperatures occasionally reach 100 F or higher in the warmest months, and frost occurs on some clear mornings during the coldest months.
 There are, on average 42 days per annum with at least 0.1 inch of rain (days when it is considered useful to carry an umbrella).
 During cold winter storms, snow can fall on top of nearby Mount Diablo, but very seldom falls in the Valley.

-On July 6, 2017 at 3:44 pm until January 9, 2018, the Cal Fire reported that the Alamo Fire occurred.

 Parks

 Andrew H. Young Park

-Located at the corner of Danville Blvd. & Jackson Way.
-This 1 acre park is named in memory of Alamo resident Andrew H. Young who was instrumental in preserving the charm of Alamo.
+Located at the corner of Danville Blvd. & Jackson Way, this 1 acre park is named in memory of Alamo resident Andrew H. Young, who served as chairman of the county Planning Commission in 1980.

-He served in 1980 as chairman of the county Planning Commission, and as a commissioner from 1977 to 1979 with the San Ramon Valley Area Planning Commission.

-Young was a World War II veteran, serving in the Pacific campaign where he assisted in the evacuation of the Chinese Fifth Army from North Vietnam.
-He retired in 1965 from active reserve as a Navy lieutenant commander.

-His participation in the Lafayette Local Government Study Committee in 1966–67 led to that city's incorporation in 1968.
-His Boulevard of Trees project replanted dying trees along Danville Boulevard in Alamo.

-He was on the Tao House study committee in Danville and the steering committee for San Ramon Valley Regional Medical Center.
-He was an executive director for the Contra Costa County Historical Society, as well its president from 1985–1986 and also was a president of the Alamo Park Foundation.

 Livorna Park

-Located at the corner of Livorna Road & Miranda Avenue, this 4.4 acre community park features a large open-air gazebo, a bocce ball court, a multi-use sports court, playground structures, large play areas, drinking fountain, restrooms, two barbecue areas, ample grassed area and off-street parking.
+Located at the corner of Livorna Road & Miranda Avenue, this 4.4-acre neighborhood park features a large open-air gazebo, a bocce ball court, a multi-use sports court, playground structures, large play areas, drinking fountain, restrooms, two barbecue areas, ample grassed area and off-street parking.
+The park typically hosts a children's Easter egg hunt each year on Easter Sunday.

-During the summer months a series of concerts are held at the park in the early evenings typically over a weekend.
-The concerts are organized by the Alamo Municipal Advisory Committee.

-The park also typically hosts a children's Easter egg hunt each year on Easter Sunday.
 This is organized by the Rotary Club of Alamo.

 Rancho Romero School Sports Field and Park

-Located at 180 Hemme Avenue, this 5.4 acre park features soccer and softball fields, playground structures and restroom facilities.
+Located at 180 Hemme Avenue, this 5.4-acre park features soccer and softball fields, playground structures and restroom facilities.
 Note that it is open to the public only after normal school hours.